Cloud Seeding is the New 5G Conspiracy

 US representative Marjorie Taylor Greene tweeted that she would be introducing a bill to “end the dangerous and deadly practice of weather modification and geoengineering.”
 Greene, who believes in space laser and ties to the Jews, said that the bill will be similar to Florida’s Senate Bill 56, which Governor Ron DeSantis signed into law in June.
 That bill makes weather modification a third-degree felony, punishable by up to $100,000.

-Much of the problem with these conspiracy theories – not so much from the pushers, they know better – but from the people that regurgitate it as fact.
+The problem with these conspiracy theories – not so much from the pushers, they know better – but from the people that regurgitate it as fact.
 People that failed sixth grade science and took it as a badge of honor.
 People that don’t understand science because they don’t work in it.
 So, why should they take time to learn it?
 As a guy on YouTube once said about rocket launches, “because I don’t understand them, that means they’re fake.”